Publish your container image to Container Registry

-This self-paced lab is part of the quest.
+This self-paced lab is part of the Deploy to Kubernetes in Google Cloud quest.
 A quest is a series of related labs that form a learning path.
 Completing this quest earns you a badge to recognize your achievement.
 You can make your badge or badges public and link to them in your online resume or social media account.
 Enroll in this quest or any quest that contains this lab and get immediate completion credit.
 See the Google Cloud Skills Boost catalog to see all available quests.

 Looking for a hands-on challenge lab to demonstrate your Docker skills and validate your knowledge?
 On completing this quest, finish this additional challenge lab.